Notes on the Geography of Thailand: Chiang Rai

 The big boys are here, too: Adidas, Fuji, and (sharp eyes!)
 Pizza Hut.

 Haagen-Dazs, Del Monte--all the standard brands are on the shelf, along with plenty of rice and tropical produce.
 Such hypermarkets are estimated to handle about a tenth of Thailand's total retail sales.
-There are several international players involved, including the U.K.'s Tesco, France's Carrefour, and Germany's Makro.
+Tesco is here, along with Carrefour and Germany's Makro.
 Market analysts say that 100,000 people are needed to support such a store in France; in Thailand, where incomes are lower, the number is probably a million.

 "What flavor of yogurt did you say?"